Big Bertha

 "And you have doubts?"

 It took another two weeks of phone calls before Doreen agreed to see Victor again.
-This time Doreen and Victor went to dinner.
-Doreen proved to be a good listener, or at least she was reasonably attentive while Victor talked of his idyllic boyhood and how the hiking trips he had gone on with his grandfather had indirectly led to his career as a fish and game warden.
+This time they went to dinner.
+Doreen that night proved to be a bit more engaged.
+At least she was reasonably attentive when Victor talked of his idyllic boyhood and how hiking and camping trips he had gone on with his grandfather had led indirectly to his career as a fish and game warden.
+She scoffed and accused Victor of putting her on when he said that he so loved his job that he would have done it even if he didn’t get paid.

-Doreen, a picky eater, was not as forthcoming.
+Doreen, a picky eater, was not as forthcoming about herself.
 When she did speak, she told of a childhood that was anything but idyllic.
-Her mother, after a series of debilitating illnesses, died when Doreen was still a sophomore in high school.
+Her mother, after a series of debilitating illnesses, had died when Doreen was still a sophomore in high school.
 Since her two older sisters were already married, Doreen was left to keep house for a father who quietly drank himself into a stupor each night.

-That night, and then, on the following week, when Doreen and Victor went to dinner together, Doreen gave Victor a peck on the cheek as he was dropping her off.
-But after the third time they had dinner, Doreen, instead of kissing Victor goodnight, turned and said, "So when do you make your first move?
+That night, and again in the following week, in another dinner together, Doreen gave Victor a peck on the cheek as he was dropping her off.
+But after the third time they had dinner, Doreen, instead of kissing Victor goodnight, turned and said, "So when do you make your big move?
 Or do you still consider me too fragile?"

 "Oh, now we’re going to play a game of you-go-first.
 If that’s so, I’ll be the one who goes first.
 Do you want to stay over?
 Yes or no?
 And don’t take all night to give me an answer."

-"I just want to make sure I’m not mistaken for a vulture," he said.
+Victor, with a grin, said, "I just want to make sure that I’m not mistaken for a vulture."

 "You’re not a vulture, okay?
 Does that clear things up for you?"

-Doreen may have been the one who invited Victor to spend the night, but she turned out to be exceedingly proper and circumspect in her approach to lovemaking.
-Victor, overly courteous himself, and a bit tentative, was workmanlike and mechanical while Doreen responded to each of his maneuvers with either a quiet yes or no. Her involvement overall was much like that of a woman who was simply going about some household task, something on the order of folding clean laundry.
-In the morning, when Victor left, the kiss on the cheek Doreen gave him seemed more sincere than any of her gyrations and exertions the night before.
+Doreen may have been the one who invited Victor to spend the night with her, but she turned out to be quite proper and circumspect in her approach to lovemaking.
+Victor, a bit tentative himself, was workmanlike and mechanical while Doreen responded to each of his maneuvers with either a quiet yes or no. Her involvement overall was much like that of a woman who was simply going about some household task, something like folding clean laundry or dusting her furniture.
+In the morning, when Victor left, the kiss that Doreen gave him may have been as meaningful and heartfelt as all of her gyrations and exertions the night before.

-Whatever Doreen’s shortcomings, in bed or out, Victor over the next few weeks felt that his courtship of her, sedate and unhurried, was beginning to yield results.
-She laughed more easily now, didn’t smoke as much and sometimes made positive comments about the people she worked with.
-Even her appetite seemed to improve.
-Yet she talked constantly of forsaking Sherburne for a more lucrative position in Boston.
+That they now began to top off their dates with Victor spending the night in Doreen’s bed didn’t seem to change dramatically the nature of their relationship.
+But it was becoming apparent to him that his courtship of Doreen, sedate and unhurried, was beginning to yield results.
+She laughed more easily now, didn’t smoke as much as before and sometimes made positive comments about the people she worked with.
+Even her appetite seemed to improve and she didn’t look quite as haggard.
+Yet she continued to talk of forsaking Sherburne for a more lucrative position in Boston.
 What am I doing in this godforsaken place, she would ask?
-She said this so often that it seemed as if this was her way of letting Victor know how little he meant to her.

-Victor’s response was mainly to remind Doreen that the cost of living in Boston would eat up any anticipated increase in her earnings.
-He also talked of Boston’s impossible traffic, not to mention the noise and dirty air and street crime that seemed to him, at least, to have reached epidemic proportions.
-When that didn’t seem to curtail Doreen’s apparent desire to leave Sherburne, Victor told her, "You should understand one thing.
-If you move to Boston, I’ll be coming right along."
+Victor usually responded to Doreen’s threats to leave Sherburne by reminding her that the cost of living in Boston would eat up any anticipated increase in her earnings.
+He also talked of drawbacks that came from living in Boston, impossible traffic, noise, dirty air and street crime that seemed to him, at least, to have reached epidemic proportions.
+When that didn’t seem to curtail Doreen’s frequent mention of her desire to leave Sherburne, Victor told her, "You should understand one thing.
+If you move to Boston, I’m coming right along with you."

 "Oh great," she said, "and how do you plan to earn a living there?
-By patrolling the Boston Common, looking for anyone who’s shooting pigeons out of season?"
+By patrolling the Boston Common, looking for anyone who’s shooting pigeons without a valid hunting license?"

-"The point isn’t what I’m going to do for a living," he said.
+"The point isn’t what I’m going to do for a living."

 "I’m serious."